-Students will experience and build on Art I study of ceramics.
-The four basic building methods in clay (pinch, coil, slab and wheel), plus sculpture and various decorating methods will to taught in greater detail.
+Students will experience the study of ceramics.
+The four basic building methods in clay (pinch, coil, slab and wheel), plus sculpture and various decorating methods will be taught in great detail.
 Improvement in skill development and design possibilities is a must.
 Students will learn how to glaze and fire their works and learn safety information about the firing process.
 There will be a \$30.00 clay fee.
 There will be a focus on ceramic vocabulary and ceramic techniques.
-Students will keep a progressive journal of their research, techniques and drawings.
+Students will keep a progressive journal of their research, techniques, and drawings.